wangzw/CppStyle/README.md

     sudo chmod a+x /usr/bin/cpplint.py

 ### Install clang-format on Linux/MacOS
-clanf-format can be built from llvm/clang source.
+clang-format can be built from llvm/clang source.
 But installing from binary is much easier.

 For Ubuntu